hyunghunny/FaceTracking/README.md

 ## HISTORY
  - 2015-8-17:
-   - This is just a elipse migration from Intel RealSense Demo App.
-Working is not guaranteed yet.
+   - This is a simple face counting application on console. each user's IDs is shown with the number of faces.